Persikabo Bogor: Honours

-Stadium
+Stadiums

 Persikabo initially played at Pajajaran Stadium in Bogor City shared with PSB Bogor, and they later moved to the newly built Persikabo Stadium (known as Stadion Mini Cibinong) located at Bogor Regency Government Building Complex, Cibinong.
 Persikabo Stadium was later used as training ground when they moved to Pakansari Stadium in 2014.
-Pakansari, a bigger stadium that is only 2 km away from their old ground or their current training ground, is now in use even after the club merged with PS TIRA.

 Supporters and rivalries

-Persikabo is supported by Kabomania, short for Kabupaten Bogor Mania, then the ultras sub-culture called Ultras Persikabo Curva Sud.
-Some other small groups such as Militan 1973 and others.
+Persikabo is supported by Kabomania, short for Kabupaten Bogor Mania, then the ultras sub-culture called Ultras Persikabo Curva Sud (UPCS).
+Some other small groups, such as Militan 1973, RCF, and others.
 His supporters are mainly based in Bogor Regency, as well as some in border areas such as Depok City and Bogor City.

-Persikabo initially had a heated rivalry with Persija Jakarta.
-This is marked by clashes that occur between supporters of both clubs even when they are not competing.
-But the two clubs rarely meet because Persikabo often plays in the lower division.
+Persikabo initially had a fierce rivalry with Persija Jakarta, known as the Jagorawi derby.
+This is marked by clashes that occur between supporters of both clubs even when they are not playing.
+In addition, other rivalries are with Persib Bandung, which is called the Pasundan derby, with Persikad Depok in the Ciliwung derby, and with PSB Bogor in the Bogor derby.